Good for most if not all your recording needs

 The good thing is, if you have an iPhone, you don’t need to get an external microphone.
 You can use your iPhone as a microphone with your Mac.
 Since the iPhone is actually a phone that people use to talk, you can rely on its microphone for most, if not all, of your audio recording tasks.

 Connecting an iPhone to a Mac as a microphone isn’t too straightforward, though.
-You’ll need to go through a few settings option and install an app before you can record audio with your iPhone on your machine.
+You’ll need to go through a few settings options and install an app before you can record audio with your iPhone on your machine.

 Use Your iPhone As An Audio Input On Mac